storacha/ipni/README.md

 // a peer, addr, and protocol that will provider your entries const http = new Provider(await createEd25519PeerId(), '/dns4/example.org/tcp/443/https', 'http')

-// an advertisment with a single http provider const advert = new Advertisement([http], entries, context)
+// an advertisement with a single http provider const advert = new Advertisement([http], entries, context)

 // encode to IPLD form per schema